Buildings can inspire future generations and serve as place-based monuments to movements.

 The Penfield Tate II Municipal Building - 1777 Broadway St.

 In 1972, the Boulder City Council adopted the Boulder Human Rights Ordinance.
-The ordinance added protections against discrimination based on sexual orientation.
-In 1974, a referendum removed sexual orientation from Boulder’s Human Rights Ordinance.
-As a result, city council member Tim Fuller was recalled for his his vote as part of a five-member majority in support of the ordinance barring employment discrimination based on sexual orientation.
+The ordinance added protections against employment discrimination based on sexual orientation.
+However, in 1974, a referendum removed the specific language on sexual orientation from the law.
+As a result, City Council member Tim Fuller, an openly gay man, was recalled for his vote as part of a five-member majority in support of the original ordinance.
 Penfield Tate II, who introduced the sexual orientation amendment to the ordinance, narrowly survived a similar recall effort.

-Boulder voters restored protections against discrimination due to sexual orientation in the Human Rights Ordinance, readopted in 1989.
+Boulder voters restored protections against discrimination due to sexual orientation in the Human Rights Ordinance, which was adopted in 1989.

 The Municipal Building, designed by Boulder architect James Hunter, was dedicated on August 9, 1952.
 It was designated a City of Boulder landmark in 2009 for its architectural and civic significance.
 In 2021, it was renamed the Penfield Tate II Municipal Building in honor of Tate and his service to the city.